domenic/blog.domenic.me/README.md

 ## TODOs to regain parity with live Octopress 2 version:

-- Subtitle on top of site instead of in footer, maybe?
 - Front page, including pagination maybe, or at least some archives
 - Recent posts sidebar, maybe?
 - Site search, maybe?